JeromeeX/JeromeeX/README.md

 A current MS/Ph.D. student with extensive experience in molecular genetics and biochemistry, focusing on molecular genetics, synthetic biology, and genomics.
+Apart from biological research, Jérôme is diving into psychoanalysis, marxist feminism, and deconstructionism.

 ## Educational Experience
 **MSc./Ph.D.**\